mapbox/dr-ui/docs/src/pages/guides/page-layout.md

 {{<LayoutUsage data={{
   page:
-    'A standard interior page with a table of contents sidebar and content area.
-This layout is often used by tutorials and guides.',
+    'A page with a table of contents sidebar and content area.
+This layout is used by tutorials and guides.',
-  accordion:
-    'This layout uses the NavigationAccordion component to organize navigation across multiple pages.
-This layout is often used by guides and reference pages.',
   example:
     "This layout uses the SectionedNavigation component to display all topics for the site's examples.
 This layout is used by example pages.",
   exampleIndex: